-Two-stage Method
+Two-Stage Method

-Two-stage approach trains a regression model \(\hat{c} = g(\mathbf{x}; \mathbf{\theta})\) by minimizing a prediction error \(l(\hat{\mathbf{c}}, \mathbf{c})\) such as mean square error \(l_{MSE}(\hat{\mathbf{c}}, \mathbf{c}) = \frac{1}{n} \sum_i^n \| \hat{\mathbf{c}}_i - \mathbf{c}_i \| ^ 2\).
-Then in an inference process, the machine learning model predicts \(\hat{c} = g(\mathbf{x}; \mathbf{\theta})\) first.
-After that, the predicted value \(\hat{c}\) is used for solving the optimization problem.
+The two-stage approach trains a regression model \(\hat{\mathbf{c}} = g(\mathbf{x}; \boldsymbol{\theta})\) by minimizing a prediction error such as mean squared error \(l_{MSE}(\hat{\mathbf{c}}, \mathbf{c}) = \frac{1}{n} \sum_i^n \| \hat{\mathbf{c}}_i - \mathbf{c}_i \| ^ 2\).
+At inference time, the model first predicts \(\hat{\mathbf{c}} = g(\mathbf{x}; \boldsymbol{\theta})\), then the predicted costs are used to solve the optimization problem.

 Parameters:

-pmodel (Regressor) – scikit-learn regression model
+pmodel – a scikit-learn single-output regression estimator

 Returns:

-scikit-learn multi-output regression model
+scikit-learn multi-output regression wrapper

 Return type: